 In 2009, the Company adopted its 2009 Employee Stock Purchase Plan ("ESPP").
-In June 2014 and again in May 2019, our shareholders approved an amendment of the ESPP to increase the number of shares authorized for issuance under the ESPP by 250,000 shares.
+In June 2014 and again in May 2019, the Company's stockholders approved an amendment of the ESPP to increase the number of shares authorized for issuance under the ESPP by 250,000 shares.
 Eligible employees have the opportunity to participate in a new purchase period every 3 months.
 Under the terms of the plan, employees can purchase up to 15% of their compensation of the Company's common stock, subject to an annual maximum of \$25,000, at 95% of the fair market value of the stock at the end of the purchase period, subject to certain plan limitations.
-As of December 31, 2019, there were 261,603 remaining shares available for issuance under the Employee Stock Purchase Plan.
+As of December 31, 2020, there were 229,136 remaining shares available for issuance under the Employee Stock Purchase Plan.